CompositionalIT/farmer/contributing.md

 ## Terms that are useful

-- Resource: Resources are a list of services added to an ARM template that define the state of said Azure services
+- Resource: Resources are a list of services added to an ARM template that define the state of said Azure services.
+In Farmer these resource models are created by implementing `IArmResource`.
 - Template: Represents an ARM template with parameters, outputs and resources
 - Location: An Azure Region where a service exists
 - Deployment: Represents the deployment of an ARM template to a Location
-- Builders: In Farmer this is both the file where the bulk of the functionality is added, as well as the class that defines the computation expression for creating a resource & ARM deployment
-- Converters: Functions used to convert from configuration types to ARM model types
-- Outputters: Functions that help convert from a Farmer model to a JSON structure expected in an ARM template
+- Builders: In Farmer an `IBuilder` represents provides the capability of changing a smart `type` that helps model a resource well, to an ArmResouce required for constructing the Arm template.

 ## Implementing a new resource

 ### Requirements

-- Minimum version is 2.3.1 of Azure CLI
+- Minimum version is 2.5.0 of Azure CLI
 - Azure account to test against

 ### Steps